aspose-slides/Aspose.Slides-API-References/english/php-java/presentation/getcurrentdatetime/_index.md

 ---
 title: getCurrentDateTime
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 110
 url: /php-java/presentation/getcurrentdatetime/
 ---

 ## getCurrentDateTime()  method

  Returns or sets date and time which will substitute content of datetime fields.
  Time of this Presentation object creation by default.